-#RTE2563, Advanced Medical Imaging 3 hrs., 3 crs.
+#RTE2563, Advanced Medical Imaging

 This course prepares the student to perform trauma, mobile, urinary, and advanced medical imaging exams.
 Students will learn how to perform venipuncture in this course.
 This course introduces the student to advanced imaging modalities in computerized tomography, magnetic resonance imaging, ultrasonography, nuclear medicine, surgical radiography, mammography, bone densitometry, interventional vascular imaging, cardiovascular imaging and radiation therapy.
 In addition, the topic of artificial intelligence in medical imaging will be introduced.